shuakami/FuckRun/README.md

 fuckrun start -n web
 ```

-You’re done!
+You're done!
 Now, FuckRun will manage your program.

 Want to check the status of your program?
 Try these commands:
 ```bash